-Needless to say, one of the most popular items on a breakfast menu people eat when they dine out is eggs.
+Needless to say, one of the most popular items on a breakfast menu people eat when they dine out is, of course, eggs.
 Among egg items, scrambled eggs and omelets are a couple favorites.
-Chances are, however, the scrambled eggs or omelet you think you’re eating is far from just eggs.
+Chances are, however, the scrambled eggs or omelet you think you're eating is far from just eggs.
 In fact, the omelet you're ordering, or scrambled eggs you scoop off the buffet could contain as many as 21 different ingredients.

 Most restaurants yield to bagged eggs to make their scrambled eggs and omelets.
-Arriving at the restaurant in 30-pound bags, this pool of eggy yellow contains a bunch of ingredients (other than the egg itself) that can really do a number on your health.
-Here are a couple screen shot of actual liquid egg ingredients from a couple popular restaurant food distributors:
+Arriving at the restaurant in 20 to 30-pound bags, this pool of eggy yellow contains a bunch of ingredients (other than the egg itself) that contain far more than just eggs.

 If you have allergies or food sensitivities and think you're getting eggs cooked in a little oil, be sure to ask if the eggs are whole or from bags.